What this has to do with placemaking

 You also hear those phrases spilling from the Duck Boats that ply this neighborhood.

-That's tourist take-away gold: the real story.
+That's what visitors like the hear: the real story.

 A costumed tour guide in Boston